Pirate radio stations are nothing new they’ve been on the go since the 1960s with Radio Caroline etc…

 Internet Radio is the future of broadcasting & it’s not all that difficult to start your own online radio station.

-In any case you could just move your server to another IP if the authorities were snooping on your broadcasts.
+In any case you could just move your streaming server to another IP if the authorities were snooping on your broadcasts.

 Hopefully you shouldn’t have to worry about your transmission equipment or aerials being seized by officials.

 Unless you were broadcasting some really bad content!

 Remember at the end of the day no one wants to listen to crap!

 Pirate radio has been a thing for a long time now and long may it continue.
 I’d run a pirate station myself but electricity costs would be far too much!

 at 15:46 PM Europe/London